How Long Does It Take to Get An E2 Visa?

 Do not underestimate the significance of your business plan to the application process.
 Its purpose should be to provide the adjudicating officer with comprehensive details of your investment proposition with credible projections of predicted performance.
 You should assume the officer has little knowledge or insight into your area of business, and include information about the market, the competition and your strategies for marketing, finance and operations.

-Do you have a question about the E 2 visa?
+Do you have a question about the E2 visa processing?

 As specialist US immigration attorneys, we can guide you through the complexities of the E-2 visa application process, providing expert guidance to ensure the petition, documentation and business plan are comprehensive and effective in demonstrating your eligibility.